Skip to content

 Tokenomics (TIMLG)

-This page documents protocol economics as implemented (or explicitly planned) for the TIMLG MVP: what is staked, how rounds settle, and how funds are routed.
+This page documents protocol economics as implemented for the TIMLG MVP: what is staked, how rounds settle, and how funds are routed.

 It also includes a token distribution section, but marks it as TBD until the project formally defines supply, allocations, and vesting.